Congratulations on signing up for a certificate course. This page will provide you with important information on what to do next.

 What to expect in your course

-The certificate courses are hosted in Canvas, the university’s course management system (see login information about Canvas below).
+The certificate courses are hosted in Canvas, the university’s course management system (see login information above).

 - You will gain access to the course you registered for about two days before the course officially starts (as long as you registered at least one week before the beginning of the course).